VanessaTsang888/BudgetWebApp-QuickWins01/README.md

 # The Budget Web App - Quick Wins

+From the Budget tracking app I had developed from whilst on The Complete JavaScript 2020 Course, I am producing a number of Quick Wins to demonstrate that I have understood the particular section of the course - demonstrates my competency of my learning of the JavaScript language.

+My first Quick Win is called Two Combo Boxes.
+The goal is to create a combo box for a group of incomes, and a combo box for a group of expenses.
+This idea is very personal to me and fits in to my current life style.

 This budget app allows us to add incomes and expenses for a certain month.
 The app calculates how much money we've made and how much we've spent.
 Then it gives us a nice budget at the top of this app, which will either be a positive or negative number.

 During The Complete JavaScript 2020 Course, I used JavaScript ES5 to develop this Budget web app, following a long with the instructor "Jonas Schmedtmann".